What is the AIM Emerging Tech Leaders Academy?

 AIM is coordinating the program under the guidance and direction of a volunteer Steering Committee, comprised of IT managers from small, medium and large size organizations representing the diverse industries in the region.

-Payment is due at the time of registration for all participants enrolling in the 2020 AIM IT Emerging Leaders Program.
+Payment is due at the time of registration for all participants enrolling in the 2020 AIM Emerging Tech Leaders Program.
 AIM will consider requests for alternate payment arrangements.
 All such requests should be made via email and state the circumstances warranting a payment plan.
 Requests must be agreed to prior to registration.

 Director of Tech Leadership Development